 Given an interest rate of , a principle amount of , total time of and a yearly investment strategy per year the formula calculates the accumulated amount shown below.

-Next, given the same interest rate, principle amount and time elapsed, let’s calculate the accumulated amount if we switch quarterly investment strategy per year.
+Next, given the same interest rate, principal amount and time elapsed, let’s calculate the accumulated amount if we switch quarterly investment strategy per year.

-Finally, given the same interest rate, principle amount and time elapsed, let’s calculate the vaue for a monthly investment strategy per year.
+Finally, given the same interest rate, principal amount and time elapsed, let’s calculate the value for a monthly investment strategy per year.

 We can pose this question mathematically by taking the limit of the function as goes to infinity.
 However, finding the limit at this stage poses some challenges and so we are first going to transform the function to be more simple and abstract.